SingleStepTests/ARM7TDMI/README.md

 You must run transcode_json.py after pulling the tests.
 This will translate the .json.bin format into .json format to easily work with.
 If you wish to use the binary representation, the .py file should document it fairly clearly, it's a very simple format.

 ## About
-These LIKELY have bugs.
-Until tested, don't be surprised if you get a wrong result.
-This is normal for releasing these tests.
+I wrote my own GBA emulator using this.
+Although it didn't cover everything - I still benefitted from armwrestler, thumbwrestler, and other tests - it made development of my core a lot easier.

 These tests currently consist of 20,000 tests per .json file, each one testing a category of encoding.
-There may be holes or inaccuracies.
-Only ARM is covered, THUMB will come soon.

-Each test has a list with 20000 entries that look like this (this is from hw_data_transfer_register.json):
+Each test has a list with 50000 entries that look like this (this is from hw_data_transfer_register.json):

 ```json
   {